luuizeduardo/wdio-automation/readme.md

 ```
 5. Create a Selenium Grid container to run the project using multiple browsers.
 Run: `docker-compose up -d`.
 6. Install the dependencies of this project with `npm install`.

+# Allure reports (default)

+The default report generator is Allure Reports.
+This is the reporter that you will use when the test suit is executed.

 ## Running test suit